-Blue Streets extend laterally outwards from Black Creek into all four precincts of the VMC.
-Blue Streets are public streets where low impact development measures can be most easily implemented to manage stormwater with maximum benefit.
-These special streets will treat water as both a resource and as a design feature, and will leverage the adjacent east-west urban parks in their design.
+Extending laterally outwards from Black Creek, Blue Streets are public streets where Low Impact Development measures can be most easily implemented to improve stormwater quality and incrementally reduce stormwater quantity with maximum benefit.
+These special streets are envisioned to treat water as both a resource and as a design feature.
+They are strategically located to leverage the adjacent east-west urban parks in their design.